What Chicken Feeder and Drinker Should You Buy?

 The most common types of drinkers include:

-The bell drinker is the most common form of drinking device used by backyard chicken owners.
-They look almost identical to the bell feeder and have a moat around the bottom, but don’t tend to have any water flow adjustment mechanism or a hanging loop.
+The plastic bell drinker is the most common form of drinking device used by backyard chicken owners.
+They look almost identical to the bell feeder and have a moat around the bottom, but don’t tend to have any water flow adjustment mechanism.

-They should sit firmly on a brick or platform so that the back of your hens are flat or inclined slightly upwards when facing the drinker.
+Like the bell feeder, they should be hung using an 'S' hook and chain so that the back of your hens are flat or inclined slightly upwards when facing the drinker.
 By elevating your bell drinker the water will stay cleaner and it will be easier for hens to consume the water as they aren’t able to swallow like us humans and instead tip their heads back and rely on gravity.

-Please feel free to contact us if you would like more specific guidance.
+Please feel free to contact Talking Hens if you would like more specific guidance and the feeder or drinker best suited to your particular setup.

 Back to Learning Centre